 smartgeber Logo

-This article explores the potential disadvantages of Debian, including issues with software updates, compatibility with newer hardware, user-friendliness, and customization compared to other distributions.
+The article explores the potential disadvantages of using Debian, such as its stability trade-offs with software updates, hardware compatibility issues, user-friendliness, community support, and how it compares to other distributions in terms of customization and flexibility.

 What are the disadvantages of Debian?